PradnyaTayade/AuditCourse_Javascript_Assignment/README.md

   The <input> element type number creates input filed which allows a user to enter the numeric value.
 You can also restrict to enter a minimum and maximum value using min and max attribute.

+The <select> element defines a drop-down list.The <option> elements defines an option that can be selected.

+By default, the first item in the drop-down list is selected.